fionayyc/last-centurion/index.md

 # Welcome aboard *The Last Centurion*

-Navigate via the links to crew bios, logs, lore, and more.
+This is your command terminal.
+Navigate using the links above to explore the crew, lore, and mission logs.